tevezr7/Lantern-Veil/README.md

 ROWLAN from Unity Asset Store: Grass texture for outside of the arena

+shaiksha35: Sword model used in the game

-Unity: Engine, particle pack, other simple assets.
+Unity: Engine, particle pack, other simple assets